mochodek/py-ccflex/README.md

 * \<location key>-lines.csv is produced in the processing folder of the workspace

+### copy_builtin_training_file
+Copies one of the built-in training files into the workspace.

+*Input:*
+* the first parameter is the name of the file to be copied (files in data subdirectory of pyccflex)
+* --locations_config - path to locations configuration (json).
+The file shall contain the "workspace_dir" key that defines path to the workspace folder.
+There is also the *erase* option which if set to true will clear the folder each time the script is executed

+*Output:* the file is copied into the workspace processing directory.

 ### predefined_manual_features
 This script analyses the lines.csv file to extract manually crafted features, e.g., presence of some substring in a line.
 The definition of the features is provide in a json file (e.g., manual_features.json).